-CLASS 2804.
+CLASS 1404.
 Pillow - Junior

 - A. Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy binder/notebook.
-Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit. - B. Provide the brand, number and cost of the pattern if used in the Clothing Construction e-Record on the Expense page. - Include the following information on the Clothing Construction page: - 1.
-A list of all the garments or articles made. - 2.
-Percent of fiber content of each garment or article made. - 3.
-Care of garment exhibited. - Include the cost of each garment on the Expense page of the Clothing Construction e-Record. - E. Simple Pillow No larger than 18" x 18" illustrating skills learned such as: simple seams, seam finishes, suitable fabric/thread, matching, trimmer corners, finished closure (lap or secured), etc. - Project will be evaluated on the quality of the information completed in the e-Record (25%) and quality of exhibit (75%).
+Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit. - B. Provide the brand, number and cost of the pattern if used in the Clothing Construction e-Record on the Expense page. - C. Include the following information on the Clothing Construction page: - 1.
+A list of all the garments or articles made. - Percent of fiber content of each garment or article made. - 3.
+Care of garment exhibited. - D. A pattern instruction sheet is required and must be attached securely to the e-Record.
+Write name and county on the pattern instruction sheet. - E. Include the cost of each garment on the Expense page of the Clothing Construction e-Record. - F. Simple Pillow No larger than 18"x18" illustrating skills learned such as: simple seams, seam finishes, suitable fabric/thread, matching, trimmed corners, finished closure (lap or secured), etc. Pillow is to be a simple shape, (square, rectangle, circle, etc.), no pillows shaped such as animals or objects. - G. Sergers may be used as a seam finish only; not as a seam for STEAM Clothing 1.

-CLASS 2805.
+CLASS 1405.
 Pillow - Intermediate

-CLASS 2806.
+CLASS 1406.
 Pillow - Senior

-CLASS 2807.
+CLASS 1407.
 Simple Top - Junior

 - A. Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy binder/notebook.
-Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit. - B. Provide the brand, number and cost of the pattern used in the Clothing Construction e-Record on the Expense page. - Include the following information on the Clothing Construction page. - 1.
-A list of all the garments or articles made - 2.
-Percent of fiber content of each garment or article made - 3.
-Care of garment exhibited - Include the cost of each garment in the Expense page of the Clothing Construction e-Record. - E. An exhibit illustrating the skills learned such as: simple seams, seam finishes, topstitching, darts, facing/interfacing, hems, fasteners, etc. Exhibits must use a firmly-woven, medium-weight cotton or at least 50% cotton-blend fabric.
-Exhibit should be a simple pattern with no more than five pattern pieces without set-in sleeves, zippers, collars, and no button holes. - F. Project will be evaluated on the quality of information completed in the e-Record (25%) and quality of exhibit (75%).
+Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit. - B. Provide the brand, number and cost of the pattern used in the Clothing Construction e-Record on the Expense page. - C. Include the following information on the Clothing Construction page. - 1.
+A list of all the garments or articles made.

-CLASS 2808.
-Simple Top - Intermediate
+- Percent of fiber content of each garment or article made. - 3.
+Care of garment exhibited. - D. A pattern instruction sheet is required and must be attached securely to the e-Record.
+Write name and county on the pattern instruction sheet. - E. Include the cost of each garment in the Expense page of the Clothing Construction e-Record. - F. An exhibit illustrating the skills learned such as: simple seams, seam finishes, topstitching, darts, facing/interfacing, hems, fasteners, etc. Exhibits must use a firmly-woven, medium-weight cotton or at least 50% cotton-blend fabric.
+Exhibit should be a simple pattern without set-in sleeves, zippers, collars, or buttonholes. - G. Sergers may be used as a seam finish only; not as a seam for STEAM Clothing 1.

-CLASS 2809.
-Simple Top - Senior
+CLASS 1408.
+Simple Top - Intermediate Exhibit requirements the same as for CLASS 1407.

-CLASS 2810.
-Simple Bottom - Junior (pants, pajama bottoms, shorts, skirts)
+CLASS 1409.
+Simple Top - Senior Exhibit requirements the same as for CLASS 1407.

-CLASS 2811.
-Simple Bottom - Intermediate (pants, pajama bottoms, shorts, skirts)
+CLASS 1410.
+Simple Bottom - Junior (pants, pajama bottoms, shorts, skirts, rompers) Exhibit requirements the same as for CLASS 1407.

-CLASS 2812.
-Simple Bottom - Senior (pants, pajama bottoms, shorts, skirts)
+CLASS 1411.
+Simple Bottom - Intermediate (pants, pajama bottoms, shorts, skirts, rompers) Exhibit requirements the same as for CLASS 1407.

-CLASS 2813.
-Simple Dress - Junior
+CLASS 1412.
+Simple Bottom - Senior (pants, pajama bottoms, shorts, skirts, rompers) Exhibit requirements the same as for CLASS 1407.

-CLASS 2814.
-Simple Dress - Intermediate
+CLASS 1413.
+Simple Dress - Junior Exhibit requirements the same as for CLASS 1407.

-CLASS 2815.
-Simple Dress - Senior
+CLASS 1414.
+Simple Dress - Intermediate Exhibit requirements the same as for CLASS 1407.

-Exhibit requirements the same as for CLASS 2807
+CLASS 1415.
+Simple Dress - Senior Exhibit requirements the same as for CLASS 1407.